gluster/glusterfs/doc/developer-guide/logging-guidelines.md

 If there are extra data fields, for each field you must add field definition inside the macro.

+For debug and trace logs, messages are not predefined.
+Wherever a these messages are used, the definition of the message itself is used instead of the name of the message.

 ##### Field definitions

 Each field consists of five arguments, written between parenthesis: